 Previous time there was a blackout of massive scale in Europe was the 2006 European blackout, where 15+ m clients lost power for about 2 hours.

-Will there be a very large-scale power outage in continental Europe synchronous grid (> 10 m people affected for more than > 1 hour in several countries) before 2023?
+Will there be a large-scale power outage in the continental Europe synchronous grid before 2023?

-Positive resolution if there is a blackout in more than one country in Continental European Area, affecting total of more than 10 million people for more than 1 hour before 2023-01-01 in relevant timezones.
+This question will resolve as Yes if there is a blackout in more than one country in Continental European Area, affecting total of more than 10 million people for more than 1 hour before January 1, 2023 (UTC).

 According to ENTSO-E, Regional Group for Continental synchronous area currently includes Austria, Albania, Belgium, Bosnia-Herzegovina, Bulgaria, Czech Republic, Croatia, Denmark (West), France, Republic of North Macedonia, Germany, Greece, Hungary, Italy, Luxemburg, Montenegro, Nederland, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland and Turkey (observer member).